roytang/blog/content/post/2023/07/2023-week-26/index.md

         - **Eternal** being played roughly once a week still.
         - **Street Fighter VI**: still going through the characters one at a time.
 Also started World Tour already.
 Just used the default avatar model, because if I tried to customize it, decision paralysis means I'd never get anything done!

 - **Reading**: About halfway through the current Discworld book.
 Still reading a bunch of old comics, though the pace has been a bit slow this week.
-Feed reader backlog is at

 - **Watching**: No new movies seen this week.
 Mostly catching up on recent TV.
 Finished the most recent seasons of the Simpsons and NCIS.
 Powering through Amazon's Rings of Power because we have a LOTR category in one of our quiz nights this week.
 Maybe watching some anime even.